 I am pleased to confirm that Lune Group Oy Ltd (Lunette) reaffirms its continued support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labour, Environment and Anti-Corruption.
-In this second annual Communication on Progress (2018-2019), we describe our actions to continually improve the integration of these principles into our business strategy, culture and daily operations.
+In this third annual Communication on Progress (2019-2020), we describe our actions to continually improve the integration of these principles into our business strategy, culture and daily operations.
 We also commit to sharing this information with our stakeholders.

 Sustainability and human rights lie at the core of Lunette's business operations, today more than ever.
 A holistic approach to sustainability is a vital part of good business strategy.
-We are constantly striving to include these values in the company's policies and activities and are committed to improving our sustainability performance.
-In the recent years, Lunette has been taking its corporate responsibility towards a new level in our own operations and also through increased activity in developed and developing countries.
+We are constantly striving to include these values in the company's policies and activities.
+In recent years, Lunette has been taking its corporate responsibility towards a new level in our operations and also through various efforts in developing countries.
+Yet, the Covid-19 crisis has left its mark on Lunette too, causing unforeseen challenges for our operations and for planned activities aimed to support girls and women, especially in developing countries.

-We believe that despite being a small company we can achieve greater systemic change, through raising discussions on menstrual health to the forefront.
+We believe that despite being a small company and despite the challenging times that the Covid-19 presents, we can achieve greater systemic change, through raising discussions on menstrual health to the forefront.
 We want to fearlessly raise difficult questions related to sexual and reproductive health and women's empowerment, whether through our networks, speaking engagements in global events, or on social media.
-We are also excited to report that we have in 2018-2019 been part of a successful national campaign in Finland, calling for greater accountability of the private sector and campaigning for mandatory due diligence.
+We are also excited to report that we have in 2019-2020 continued to raise our voice for mandatory environmental and human rights due diligence.

-We have been proud to receive numerous awards as a company in 2018-2019, but also for our products and the sustainable values we tirelessly continue to promote.
-I am convinced that we are on the right path.
+We take great pride in our products and put effort to promote the sustainable values that we were founded on.
+Despite the big changes, I am convinced that we are on the right path.
 In terms of partnerships, results and impact we have achieved a lot, yet undoubtedly, a lot remains to be done.
 A warm thanks to all of our partners, supporters and loyal customers.
-Thank you for our shared journey of building a better world, together.
+Our shared journey of building a better world, together, continues.